Baptistemontan/leptos_i18n/docs/book/src/usage/04_t_macro.md

 t!(i18n, highlight_me, id = "my_id", <b> = <b attr:foo="bar" />)
 ```

-Work the same for self closed components, for the closure syntax you can take the attributes as the only argument:
+The same works for self-closing components; for the closure syntax you can take the attributes as the only argument:

 ```json
 {